vicLin8712/linmo/README.md

 | `fgets()`    | `getline()` | `printf()`  | `sprintf()` | `free()`    |
 | `malloc()`   | `calloc()`  | `realloc()` | `abs()`     |             |

+## License
+`linmo` is available under a permissive MIT-style license.
+Use of this source code is governed by a MIT license that can be found in the [LICENSE](LICENSE) file.

 ## Contributing
 See [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines.